 At once widely cultural and of the most practical personal value, Aesthetic Realism is education of a new kind, taught by a distinguished faculty of Consultants and Associates.

-Classes offered on a semester basis include: The Aesthetic Realism Explanation of Poetry; Anthropology Is about You and Everyone; The Opposites in Music; The Art of Drawing: Surface and Depth; The Art of Singing: Technique and Feeling.
+Classes offered via video conference on a semester basis include: The Aesthetic Realism Explanation of Poetry; Anthropology Is about You and Everyone; The Opposites in Music; The Art of Drawing: Surface and Depth; The Art of Singing: Technique and Feeling.
 There are monthly workshops: Understanding Marriage; Learning to Like the World, a class for young people between the ages of 5 and 12; and Critical Inquiry: A Workshop in the Visual Arts.
 There is also a special series on the cinema.
-During the Covid-19 pandemic, many of these classes have been offered via video conference.

 The Aesthetic Realism Teaching Method Workshop is a class for educators, and for over 30 years this method, used by public school teachers, has enabled students at every level to learn with new enthusiasm and ease.